facebook/docusaurus/website/docs/using-plugins.md

 }
 ```

-The module should have a `default` export, and it should be a function.
+The module should have a `default` function export, and receives some params.

 ##### `swRegister`